 - Export clauses provide a simple and general way to express aggregation, which can replace the previous facade pattern of package objects inheriting from classes.

 - Vararg patterns now use the form

 @ _*, mirroring vararg expressions,

-- Creator applications allow to use simple function call syntax
+- Creator applications allow using simple function call syntax instead of

 newexpressions stay around as a fallback for the cases where creator applications cannot be used.

 With the exception of early initializers and old-style vararg patterns, all superseded constructs continue to be available in Scala 3.0.
 The plan is to deprecate and phase them out later.

 Value classes (superseded by opaque type aliases) are a special case.
 There are currently no deprecation plans for value classes, since we might bring them back in a more general form if they are supported natively by the JVM as is planned by project Valhalla.